 helicopters have been crashed.

-The chinooks of the US Army are getting a digital upgrade to hold the
+The chinooks of the US Army will get a digital upgrade to keep the chinook

-chinook on the battle field for over 20 years.
+on the battlefield for te next 20 years.

 The Chinook helicopter can transport troops, supplies, ammunition and